Mitsunee/Popout-Maker/README.md

 ## Current status:

-The current version (1.0) is a stable release version.
+The _current version (1.0)_ is a **stable** release version.
 The youtube-specific version was remade and finished and `<label>` tags were added to improve the interface.

+The _twitch-beta_ branch is currently **in development**.
+It includes the twitch-specific version and some major rework of styling.

 ## Current goals: